doomemacs/doomemacs/README.md

 + `doom env` to dump a snapshot of your shell environment to a file that Doom will load at startup.
 This allows Emacs to inherit your `PATH`, among other things.
-+ `doom build` to recompile all installed packages (use this if you up/downgrade Emacs).

 # Roadmap